Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

   version            Print version information.
 ```

-As you can see above, the `@tool help` command prints a description
+As you can see above, the `moka help` command prints a description
 of the available subcommands and exits.
 You can have a detailed help of a specific subcommand
 by specifying the subcommand after `help`.